 Sometimes, instead of adding a final layer of grated cheese, I’ll make a light, quick béchamel sauce…. purely because I prefer the look of it ( from my catering days) compared to the grated cheese “look”.
 See recipe notes for more info. 🙂

-When the Butternut lasagna comes of the oven it will be golden and fragrant!
+When the Butternut lasagna comes out of the oven it will smell heavenly.
+Beautifully golden and fragrant!

-For an added touch, make crispy sage leaves as a garnish over the butternut lasagna.
+For a special dinner, an added touch is to make crispy sage leaves as a garnish over the butternut lasagna.
 You could also drizzle with your favorite pesto, for a little color.
+Both optional.

 Hope your Thanksgiving is beautiful….. and you enjoy this Butternut lasagna!
 I know for sure, you will love the leftovers.